expra-frankfurt/wise25/lecture/content/writing.md

 <big>**When to provide a citation**</big>

-You must provide a citation for...
-    - **Information** taken from other sources (e.g., research findings, statistics, facts, ideas, opinions, interpretations), even if you put the information in your own words!
-    - **Tools and materials** you used (e.g., computer software, stimulus sets, graphics, analysis tools, R packages, etc.)
+You must provide a citation for (1) **information** taken from other sources (e.g., research findings, statistics, facts, ideas, opinions, interpretations), even if you put the information in your own words, and (2) **tools and materials** you used (e.g., computer software, stimulus sets, graphics, analysis tools, R packages, etc.).

-You **do not need** to provide a citation for:
-    - Information considered **common knowledge** (e.g., “We conducted an ANOVA” does not require a citation because ANOVAs are considered a standard procedure in psychology)
+You **do not need** to provide a citation for information considered **common knowledge** (e.g., “We conducted an ANOVA” does not require a citation because ANOVAs are considered a standard procedure in psychology).

-In 99 % of cases, **citing means paraphrasing, not verbatim quoting!** Use verbatim quotes only if strictly necessary:
+Note that in 99 % of cases, **citing means paraphrasing, not verbatim quoting!** Use verbatim quotes only if strictly necessary:

         _Horz and Rohrmann (2020) suggested that psychology is fun._
         _Previous research shows that students enjoy statistics (Schultze & Schnatz, 2019)._